Skip to navigation Skip to content

 Jack may be granted a temporary incapacity exemption from the mutual obligation requirements because a medical certificate is lodged that shows Jack is temporarily incapacitated for all work for this period.

 If Jack lodges further medical certificates the situation should be reviewed.
-If Jack has long-term limitations as a result of this injury, an ESAt referral may be appropriate to assess ongoing work capacity and support requirements.
+If Jack has long-term limitations because of this injury, an ESAt referral may be appropriate to assess ongoing work capacity and support requirements.

 If an ESAt is not required, either:

-• when running the Start job seeker registration, indicate on the results screen that a referral for an ESAt will not be made - this will ensure an ESAt flag is not raised, or
+• when running the Start job seeker registration, indicate on the results screen that a referral for an ESAt will not be made - this will make sure an ESAt flag is not raised, or

 • if an ESAt flag has already been raised, it may be withdrawn using the copy/withdraw workflow on the Job seeker registration & provider referral information screen in Participation Summary